 Conference presentations (selected)

-Goetz, T., Brzykcy, A. Z.,* Rönkkö, M., & Boehm, A. S. (2020, August).
+Brzykcy, A., Goetz, T., Rönkkö, M., & Boehm, A. S. (2022, August).
 Direction of the effect between work-family conflict and psychological strain: A replication and extension study.
-Paper presented at the Annual Meeting of the Academy of Management, Vancouver, Canada.
+Paper presented at the Annual Meeting of the Academy of Management, Seattle, USA.

 Brzykcy, A. Z. (2019, April).
 Do teleworkers sleep better?
 Evidence from a matching estimator.
 Paper presented at the seminar of the Organizations Research Group (ORG) at the Ludwig Maximilian University of Munich, Munich, Germany.